ilya-kavalenka/RECSEN/docs/compiler.md

 # Compiler

-RECSEN language compiler was developed to parse protocol files and autmatically generate client-server protocol handlers ontop of TCP/IP for different platforms - C++/Linux, .NET and Java.
+RECSEN language compiler was developed to parse protocol files and autmatically generate client-server protocol handlers ontop of TCP/IP for a number of platforms - C++/Linux, .NET and Java.

 Client-server protocol handlers produced include features like: